-SUI has three regular, non-tenure-track faculty tracks: the Clinical Track, the Instructional Faculty Track, and the Research Track.
+SUI has three regular, non-tenure-track faculty tracks: the clinical track, the instructional faculty track, and the research track.

-- A) Clinical Track (III 10.9): All clinical faculty must devote a significant portion of their time to providing or overseeing the delivery of professional services to individual patients or clients.
-In addition, teaching students, residents, or fellows of the University at the undergraduate, graduate, professional, or postgraduate level is an essential job function for all faculty (whether tenured, tenure track, or clinical).
+- A) Clinical track (III 10.9): All clinical faculty must devote a significant portion of their time to providing or overseeing the delivery of professional services to individual patients or clients.
+In addition, teaching students, residents or fellows of the university at the undergraduate, graduate, professional or postgraduate level is an essential job function for all faculty (whether tenured, tenure track or clinical).
 Thus, clinical faculty are expected to integrate the delivery of their professional services with their teaching.
-The Office of Consultation and Research in Medical Education (OCRME) in the Carver College of Medicine provides a broad range of services to support medical education and scholarship, including research and evaluation, curriculum design and multimedia, and teacher development for faculty and residents. - B) Instructional Track (III 10.11): Instructional faculty shall devote a substantial amount of their time to providing or overseeing the delivery of instruction to University of lowa students in the classroom or in other settings appropriate to the discipline.
-Further, [a]II reviews of instructional faculty shall be conducted according to written standards of competence and performance defined by the relevant units and in compliance with applicable University policies.
-The college employing the largest number of Instructional Track Faculty, the UI College of Liberal Arts, requires an annual review of its Instructional Faculty with a rigorous assessment of teaching quality. - C) Research Track (III 10.10): Research track faculty devote almost all of their time to performing externally supported research and are expected to submit or assist in the submission of research grant applications.
+The Office of Consultation and Research in Medical Education (OCRME) in the Carver College of Medicine provides a broad range of services to support medical education and scholarship, including research and evaluation, curriculum design and multimedia, and teacher development for faculty and residents. - B) Instructional track (III 10.11): Instructional faculty shall devote a substantial amount of their time to providing or overseeing the delivery of instruction to University of Iowa students in the classroom or in other settings appropriate to the discipline.
+Further, [a]II reviews of instructional faculty shall be conducted according to written standards of competence and performance defined by the relevant units and in compliance with applicable university policies.
+The college employing the largest number of instructional track faculty, the UI College of Liberal Arts, requires an annual review of its instructional faculty with a rigorous assessment of teaching quality. - C) Research track (III 10.10): Research track faculty devote almost all of their time to performing externally supported research and are expected to submit or assist in the submission of research grant applications.
 Teaching is an essential function of all faculty, but in the case of the research-track faculty it would occur predominantly in the form of service on doctoral committees (including serving as a co-chair with a tenure-track faculty member) with the approval of the Graduate College.
-Research-track faculty cannot be assigned to teach courses, but they could provide auxiliary lectures on areas of knowledge relevant to their research or to engage in other teaching as may be required by the terms of their research grant or contract.
+Research track faculty cannot be assigned to teach courses, but they could provide auxiliary lectures on areas of knowledge relevant to their research or to engage in other teaching as may be required by the terms of their research grant or contract.
 Due to the limited teaching role of research faculty, their performance reviews focus primarily on research productivity, rather than teaching.